 A money order is basically a prepaid check, meaning the funds are guaranteed.
 You can purchase a money order at post offices, banks, retailers, grocery stores and check-cashing outlets or MoneyGram locations, to name a few options.
 The funds are typically limited to $1,000.
 They’re much cheaper than cashier’s checks.
 For example, you can buy a money order at Walmart for a maximum fee of $1.

-A cashier’s check is not unlike a money order but is issued by the bank and requires a bank account.
+A cashier’s check is not unlike a money order but is issued by a bank and requires a bank account.
 Similar to a money order, you prepay the funds to guarantee the cashier’s check.
 The bank stands behind the official check, which carries more clout than a store-bought money order.
 For this reason, cashier’s checks are considered the more credible form of payment of the two because they are issued by a financial institution, versus a money order issued at a grocery store or check-cashing business.
 There are no amount limits.

 The following table provides a quick comparison between the two payment types so you can understand the other differences: